1eethink/1eethink.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have joined **Internet Systems Lab, CU Boulder** and will stay as a visiting scholar for one year
+I have joined **Internet Systems Lab, University of Colorado Boulder** and will stay as a visiting scholar for one year